PRO-2684/gadgets/editio/README.md

 ## ✨ Introduction

-Editio is a simple script that adds some extra features to inputs and textareas, inspired by Visual Studio Code.
-It's lightweight and (theoretically) applies to all inputs and textareas on all websites.
+Editio is a simple script that ports some features from Visual Studio Code to the web.
+It's lightweight and (theoretically) runs on all websites.

 ## 🪄 Features & Configuation